 4. With regard to frequency stability:

-(a) requirement laid down in Article 13(2)(b) shall not apply to a synchronous power-generating modules with maximum capacity larger than or equal to 400 MW;
+(a) requirement laid down in Article 13(2)(b) shall not apply to a synchronous power-generating modules;

-(b) synchronous power-generating modules with maximum capacity larger than or equal to 400 MW shall be capable of staying connected to the network and operate at rate-of-change-of-frequency up to ±1,0 Hz/s over a period of 0,5 s;
+(b) synchronous power-generating modules shall be capable of staying connected to the network and operate at rate-of-change-of-frequency up to ±1,0 Hz/s over a period of 0,5 s;

-(c) if the rate-of-change-of-frequency is used for loss of mains protection, the relevant system operator, in coordination with the relevant TSO, shall specify the threshold of this rate-of-change-of-frequency-type loss of mains protection.
+(c) if the rate-of-change-of-frequency is used for loss of mains protection, the relevant system operator, in coordination with the relevant TSO, and in agreement with Power Generating Facility owner shall specify the threshold of this rate-of-change-of-frequency-type loss of mains protection.

 CHAPTER 3